 The need to hide messages and their meaning from prying eyes (that is, encrypting them) probably surfaced not long after humankind invented writing.
-The timeline of the history of encryption goes way back to its religious use in ancient Egypt, through Greek and Roman military culture, all the way to the World Wars and the creation of the first computer, to finally arrive at its modern use in the era of the World Wide Web.
+The timeline of the history of encryption is long.
+Encryption can be traced back to its religious use in ancient Egypt, and Greek and Roman military culture, to the World Wars and the creation of the first computer, to finally arrive at its modern use in the era of the World Wide Web.

 Today, encryption is used in everyday modern life, and in most cases, users are unaware of it.
 Encryption is used mostly to handle transactions over insecure channels of communication, such as the internet.
 Let’s take a look at the history of encryption algorithms in order to understand their significance over time.